 The Company has four classes of common stock, Class A, Class B, Class C and Class D. Generally, the shares of each class are identical in all respects and entitle the holders thereof to the same rights and privileges.
-However, with respect to voting rights, each share of Class A common stock entitles its holder to ten votes.
+However, with respect to voting rights, each share of Class A common stock entitles its holder to one vote and each share of Class B common stock entitles its holder to ten votes.
 The holders of Class C and Class D common stock are not entitled to vote on any matters.
 The holders of Class A common stock can convert such shares into shares of Class C or Class D common stock.
-Subject to certain limitations, the holders of Class B common stock can convert such shares of Class A common stock.
+Subject to certain limitations, the holders of Class B common stock can convert such shares into shares of Class A common stock.
 The holders of Class C common stock can convert such shares into shares of Class A common stock.
-The holders of Class A common stock.
-The holders of Class B common stock can convert such shares of Class B common stock.
-The holders of Class B common stock can convert such shares of Class B common stock.
-The holders of Class B common stock can convert such shares of Class B common stock.
-The holders of Class B common stock can convert such shares of Class B common stock.
-The holders of Class B common stock can convert such shares of Class B common stock can convert such shares of Class B common stock.
-The holders of Class B common stock can convert such shares of Class B common stock can convert such shares be converted by the stock can convert such shares of Class B common stock can convert such shares of Class B common stock can convert such shares of Class B common stock.
-The holders of Class B common stock have no such conversion rights.
+The holders of Class D common stock have no such conversion rights.